scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Factors are associated with it.
 Unlike Conditional Probability Distributions, a Factor does not represent the probabilities of variables in the network.
 Rather it represents how much is a state of a random variable is likely to agree to the state of the other random variable.
-An example of four friends A, B, C, D agreeing to some concept is shown in Fig :ref:`markov`.
+An example of markov [markov]_ network over four friends A, B, C, D agreeing to some concept is shown in Fig :ref:`markov`.

 There are numerous open source packages available in Python for working with graphical